-Writers Write is a comprehensive writing resource.
+What are clichés and jargon?
 In this post, we discuss how clichés and jargon ruin your writing.

-Clichés And Jargon
+What Are Clichés And Jargon?

 Today we’re going to start with a philately lesson.